lsu-ddem/pathways-site/content/1_IntroToCoding/1_CodingBasics/4_Lesson_4/_index.md

 ## Math for Animation

-In order to animate a shape or image, we will need to replace one or more of its fixed location arguments with a variable, and then write a line of code that causes that variable to update with a new, changed.
+In order to animate a shape or image, we will need to replace one or more of its fixed location arguments with a variable, and then write a line of code that causes that variable to update with a new value.
 This last action will need to repeat continuously at a rate fast enough for our eyes to perceive the location change as a smooth motion.
 The **draw( )** block is a perfect place to add this new code since it loops the code inside of it at a rate of 60 frames per second.

 Take a look at the two examples embedded below.
 The first code produces a PacMan character that is fixed in place, while the second example produces a PacMan that is gradually moving across the screen as the "pacX" variable gradually updates with a growing value: